 The rest of the paper is organized as follows.
 Section 2 reviews the literature on decentralization and local governance, focusing on the question of effective service provision and the positive outcomes this can generate.
 Section 3 provides descriptive statistics of social development "outputs" in Saturia and Rajnagar, and connects these to differences in primary service provision "inputs".
 Section 4 explains differences in service provision as a function of local institutional settings that differ critically in the incentives and accountability that obtain in each.
-Section 5 concludes and draws policy implications from the analysis.
+Section 5 concludes.

-2. Literature Review: Institutions, Accountability and Social Development governance.
+2. Literature Review: Institutions, Accountability and Social Development

+The importance of accountability to "good governance" has become a development nostrum in recent years (UNDP 1993, World Bank 1994).
+It is thus important to realize that the notion of accountability, much more than a policy fad, is rooted in strong theoretical arguments about the roles of incentives and information in democratic governance.
 Theory predicts that the incentives and accountability that obtain in democratic politics will tend to promote good social development outcomes (Dahl 1989).
 Democratic theorists posit this as a principal positive argument in favor of democracy over other systems of government, alongside strong negative arguments about avoiding the risks and costs of autocracy and dictatorship.